-Figures from the Retail Buying Study 2018 conducted by media agency UM suggest that 76% of UK consumers carry out online research before making a purchase.
-This figure demonstrates the importance of building an online presence for your business and the potential there is to reach customers and clients looking for products and services just like yours
+Studies suggest that more than three-quarters of UK consumers carry out online research before making a purchase.
+This remarkable statistic demonstrates the importance of building an online presence for your business, and the potential there is to reach customers and clients looking to buy products and services just like yours

 And, whilst there are plenty of companies offering services to promote your business online, you can probably do most of this promotion yourself at very low cost, or even for free.